 The creation of Dix Park is a once-in-a-generation opportunity – to build an urban park of this size in the heart of a city that is to become a transformative public space for our community.

 On February 19th, 2019, the Dorothea Dix Park Master Plan was adopted unanimously by Raleigh City Council.
+City staff were also directed to create an implementation plan for Phase 1 of the park's development.
 This was an important and exciting milestone.
-The FAQ below provides information on the next steps in the park planning and development process.
+In September 2019, City Council was presented with a briefing book outlining Phase 1 projects and corresponding studies that make up the Implementation Plan.
+Along with the FAQ document below, this plan provides information on the next steps in the park planning and development process.

 Thank you to everyone who has participated in the Master Planning process.
 We had over 65,000 residents share feedback online and in person through hundreds of engagement opportunities!